Workshop Series

 1:00–4:00 pm

-This workshop will focus on a variety of opportunities that artists may pursue (exhibitions, fellowships, grants, residencies, graduate school, etc.) and ways to create opportunities for yourself.
+This workshop will focus on various opportunities that artists may pursue (exhibitions, fellowships, grants, residencies, graduate school, etc.) and ways to create opportunities for yourself.

 Failure